The grad-div conforming virtual element method for the quad-div problem in three dimensions: Introduction

-where $\boldsymbol{u}$ and $\boldsymbol{f}$ are vector fields on a bounded domain $\Omega\subset \mathbb{R}^{3}$.
-We propose a new variational formulation for \eqref{primalForm} and design a corresponding virtual element complex which provides a guide to the discretization.

-The quad-div operator arises from linear elasticity \cite{Altan1992,Mindlin1964,Mindlin1965}, where $\boldsymbol{u}$ stands for the displacement of the elasticity body and the integration of $(\nabla \operatorname*{div})^2$ corresponds to the shear strain energy.
-This operator can be expressed as $(\operatorname{div}^* \circ \operatorname{div})^* \circ (\operatorname{div}^* \circ \operatorname{div})$ which is one of the fourth-order elliptic operators of the form $(D^* \circ D)^* \circ (D^* \circ D)$.
-The quad-div operator is closely related to other fundamental fourth-order operators such as the biharmonic operator $\Delta^2$ and the quad-curl operator $\operatorname*{curl}^4$.
-It is the dual of the biharmonic operator and shares the similar properties with the quad-curl operator in two dimensions.
-Extensive research has been conducted on the biharmonic and quad-curl operators \cite{QuadCurlHodge,QuadCurlXuLiWei,Bihar2002,ZZMQuadCurl,HuangXHQuadCurl,WGQuadCurl}.
-As for the quad-div problem \eqref{primalForm}, there has been very little research.
-By changing the first equation of \eqref{primalForm} to $(\nabla\div)^2\u+\u=\boldsymbol{f}$, \cite{ZZMQuadDiv} gave a kind of variational formulation and proposed the $\boldsymbol{H}(\operatorname*{grad-div})$-conforming finite element method, \cite{QuadDiv2018,QuadDiv2022} presented several order reduced formulations and provided the corresponding numerical approximations.
+where $\boldsymbol{f}$ is a curl-free vector field.
+The quad-div operator arises in linear elasticity \cite{Altan1992,Mindlin1964,Mindlin1965}, with $\boldsymbol{u}$ representing the displacement field of an elastic body and the integral of $(\nabla \operatorname{div})^2$ over the domain corresponding to the shear strain energy.
+This operator can be expressed as $(\operatorname{div}^* \circ \operatorname{div})^* \circ (\operatorname{div}^* \circ \operatorname{div})$, a form it shares with other fundamental fourth-order operators such as the biharmonic $\Delta^2$ and the quad-curl $\operatorname{curl}^4$, all belonging to the class $(D^*\circ D)^* \circ (D^* \circ D)$.
+It is the dual of the biharmonic operator and, in two dimensions, shares properties similar to those of the quad-curl operator.
+While the biharmonic and quad-curl operators have been extensively studied \cite{QuadCurlHodge,QuadCurlXuLiWei,Bihar2002,ZZMQuadCurl,HuangXHQuadCurl,WGQuadCurl,ChenHuangZhang2025}, research on the quad-div operator remains limited \cite{QuadDiv2018,QuadDiv2022,ZZMQuadDiv}.

-The virtual element method (VEM) \cite{VEM2013} is a numerical technique for the approximation of partial differential equations (PDEs) that extends the finite element method (FEM) to general polygonal and polyhedral meshes.
-Unlike traditional FEM, where basis functions are explicitly constructed, VEM employs a polynomial projection approach that can be easily extended to high-order case.
-Moreover, it provides a seamless transition from classical finite elements to general polygons and polyhedra, while preserving crucial mathematical properties such as the exact enforcement of divergence-free in mixed formulations.
-VEM has been successfully applied to a wide range of PDEs, including the problems of Stokes \cite{VEMforStokes,ZJQDivFree}, magnetostatic \cite{VEMforMaxwell,VEMforlowMaxwell}, quad-curl \cite{ZJQQuadCurl}, magnetohydrodynamics \cite{VEMforMHD} and so on.

-The discrete de Rham complex plays a critical role in the design and analysis of FEMs.
-It offers a structured framework for constructing finite element spaces that maintain the compatibility with differential operators, c.f., \cite{Arnold2018}.
-The construction of virtual elements based on the discrete de Rham complex also has a great development, see \cite{VEMforMaxwell,VEMfordivcurl,VEMforStokes,ZJQQuadCurl,ZJQDivFree}.
+The discrete de Rham complex plays a critical role in the design and analysis of finite element methods (FEMs), offering a structured framework for constructing finite element spaces that maintain compatibility with differential operators; see \cite{Arnold2018,ZZMQuadCurl,ZZMQuadDiv,HuangXHQuadCurl,Chen2024,ChenHuangZhang2025}.
+We introduce the following de Rham complex with enhanced smoothness and homogeneous boundary conditions: